lijqhs/lijqhs.github.io/content/posts/2023/2023-10-20-dockerizing-django-postgresql-postgis-geodjango.md

 pip freeze > requirements.txt
 ```

 To better deploy the Django project, always follow the right steps and requirements.
-To check what might be missing for the deployment of your Django project, run `python manage.py check --deploy`. [^4]
+To check what might be missing for the deployment of your Django project [^4] , run `python manage.py check --deploy`.

 [^4]: [Django Tutorial Part 11: Deploying Django to production](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment)